What integrations does your HR system have? Do you have an open API? These are questions we’re asked a lot by new customers.

 We’d certainly be in that bracket at this time.
-(Our HIRELocker recruitment software can integrate with HRLocker for example.)
+(Our HIRE recruitment software can integrate with HRLocker for example.)

 Yet we’re open-minded and ultimately just want to deliver workable solutions.
 This thinking will define what we do and don’t offer going forward.

-For the payroll issues we most commonly encounter, the best workaround is that the relevant personnel in finance that needs data from hours worked or Compensation and Benefits etc. have the right permissions to pull the reports they need and use those CSV export files to drag into their payroll software each payroll cycle.
+For the payroll issues we most commonly encounter, the best workaround is that the relevant personnel in finance that needs data from hours worked and have the right permissions to pull the reports they need, this is called a payroll export.
+Customers use those CSV export files to upload into their payroll software each payroll cycle.